joburn5000/Shortest-Path/md files/README.md

   * Be sure to compile all files, including those in the tests folder

+ Algorithm Input and Output Information

+ FW(): Floyd-Warshall's Algorithm)

+ - Input: nothing.
+All the information is found within the class that contains FW(), the Graph class
+ - Output: a 2D matrix of doubles (distances) To get a distance, get the indexes of your start and end city using the helper function getIndex(city).
+You can find any distance by accessing fw[i]\[j] where i is the start index and j is the end index and fw is the result of calling FW()

+ dijkstras(City s): Dijkstra's Algorithm

+ - Input: City s which is the city of origin
+ - Output: a map that graphs a city to distance.
+You can access the distance from the origin city to any other city by calling d[c] where c is the destination city and d is the result of calling dijkstras(City s)

+ BFS(City s, City e): Breadth-First Traversal

+ - Inputs: City s and City e which are the start and end cities respectively
+ - Output: a double (distance) from City s to City e

  (3) Full instructions how to build and run your test suite, including a general description on what tests you have created.